-- The Pharmaceutical Price Regulation Scheme 2014 (PPRS) is a UK-wide agreement, covering England, Wales, Scotland and Northern Ireland.
-The PAS provisions in the PPRS refer explicitly to England and Wales, because of the link between PAS proposals and NICE appraisals.
+- The 2019 Voluntary Scheme is a UK-wide agreement, covering England, Wales, Scotland and Northern Ireland.
+The PAS provisions explicitly to England and Wales, because of the link between PAS proposals and NICE appraisals.

 However, while NICE guidance does not automatically apply in Scotland and Northern Ireland, the NHS in Northern Ireland does routinely follow NICE recommendations.
 In view of this, the membership of PASLU’s Expert Panel includes a representative from the health service in Northern Ireland and the expectation is that PAS should normally be offered in Northern Ireland on the same terms as in other parts of the UK.
 If you have any further queries about the approach to PAS in Northern Ireland, we would suggest following up directly with colleagues in DHSSPS (SGU-NICEGuidance@DHSSPSNI.gov.uk).

 For Scotland, the Patient Access Scheme Assessment Group (PASAG) reviews and advises NHS Scotland on the feasibility of proposed schemes for implementation.
-PAS agreed by DH and NICE in England / Wales do not automatically apply to Scotland, but it is the expectation that schemes should be offered on the same terms.
+PAS agreed by DHSC and NICE in England/Wales do not automatically apply to Scotland, but it is the expectation that schemes should be offered on the same terms.
 You could contact PASAG Secretariat (NSS.NP-PASAG@nhs.net) in the first instance.

 - What if we offer a PAS but then get negative HTA guidance, can we still offer the PAS to hospitals and primary care services?